hsr-project/tmc_wrs_gazebo/tmc_wrs_gazebo_worlds/README.md

 ### "trofast" and begins with the name "wrc_"

-<br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
+<br />This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International license</a>.